-Always wanted to gaze at endless rolling hills from the comfort of four solid walls?
-Meet Baya, where you can do just that.
 Perched atop a grassy plateau not far from Boona, this tiny house offers a pretty spectacular view of the surrounding hillsides, which you can enjoy either out on the shady wooden deck or inside through the glass window that makes up one entire wall of your weekend oasis.
 Despite the tiny size, you’ll find every modcon you need, like a queen size loft bed with a window to the sky just above your pillows for stargazing, a bathroom with gas hot water and a (flushing) toilet, and a kitchenette with a BBQ so you won’t go hungry.
-And it gets better—if you don’t want to have to worry about anything during your stay, you can add BBQ platters and breakfast hampers to your booking, which come stocked with local goodies ready for you to whip up some feasts to go with all that fresh air.
+And it gets better—if you don’t want to have to worry about anything during your stay, you can add BBQ platters and breakfast hampers to your booking.

-After taking New South Wales and Victoria by storm, Unyoked has set its sights on the Sunshine State; and we couldn’t be happier.
-Although the exact location of the cabin is being kept on the DL (guests are sent coordinates just days before their stay), we know it’s just over an hour’s drive south of Brisbane.
-And judging by the photos on their Insta page, it’s well worth the trip.
-We’re talking cabin-porn style glamping in the middle of Queensland’s bushland.
-Regain your sense of adventure and disconnect from the daily grind; Unyoked provides everything you need to relax and unwind.
-But be sure book soon—these cabins are in high demand, and you don’t want to miss out.
+After taking New South Wales and Victoria by storm, Unyoked has come to the Sunshine State; and we couldn’t be happier.
+With multiple tiny cabins dotted around Brisbane, from Moogerah to Maroon, there's multiple stays to choose from—we're cabin-porn style glamping in the middle of Queensland’s bushland, with some even dog-friendly.
+Regain your sense of adventure and disconnect from the daily grind, as Unyoked provides everything you need to relax and unwind.
+But be sure book early—these cabins are in high demand, and you don’t want to miss out.

 Looking for something a bit more down-to-earth?
 Check out 10 of the most beautiful free camping spots in Queensland.

-Image credit: Hale Douglas (Airbnb), As We Wander, Unyoked, In2theWild
+Image credit: Palmer & Gunn, As We Wander, Unyoked, In2theWild

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchases.